 The foundation of the way I work is person-centred.
 The approach is based on a deep trust in the individual’s ability fo find his or her own way towards growth and health, if given the right conditions.
 It respects the wisdom of our bodies and of our symptoms, and seeks to enable and support, rather than to suppress or to change what is uniquely there.
 It puts the client in charge, not the therapist; so I will be guiding and offering possibilities, rather than interpreting or telling you what to do….

 I also draw on a focusing-oriented approach where it seems helpful.
 This is an experiential approach that supports you in going beyond what you already know, your cognitive understanding; and creates a space to attend to feelings you may sense vaguely but canonot yet put into words.
-I regularly use this focusing type of inner attention in my own life, and have found it always helpful, sometimes transformative; and find it consistently helpful in supporting and enabling real and lasting changes for clients, in short spaces of time.
+I regularly use this focusing type of inner attention in my own life, and have found it always helpful, sometimes transformative and find it consistently helpful in supporting and enabling real and lasting changes for clients, in short spaces of time.

 I welcome all enquiries, however casual initially.
 If you are not yet sure what you need, please phone for a chat or come for a free initial session to discuss things.

 Other things: Back in 1995, I qualified as a homeopath from the British School of Homeopathy and worked for many years in private practice, with a special interest in supporting emotional health through homeopathy.
-Since then, having discovered the wonderfully elegant and powerful process of change called Focusing, I have pursued my own, continuing, focusing practice; I gained the Focusing Skills Certificate a few years ago, and am at present completing a Focusing Practitioner training.
+Since then, having discovered the wonderfully elegant and powerful process of change called Focusing, I have pursued my own, continuing, focusing practice; I gained the Focusing Skills Certificate a few years ago, and have completed a Focusing Practitioner training.
 All these three paradigms, person-centred and experiential Counselling, Focusing and Homeopathy, seem to me to provide similarly respectful ways of supporting our health.
 They trust and support our bodies’ symptoms and distresses as valid and coherent attempts towards growth, rather than simply attempting to manage or palliate them.